lexedata/lexedata/docs/tour.rst

     $ python -m lexedata.edit.add_table LanguageTable
     INFO:lexedata:Found 14 different entries for your new LanguageTable.
-    $ python -m lexedata.edit.add_table ParameterTable
+    $ python -m lexedata.edit.add_table ParameterTable --but-not-column ColumnSpec [...]
-    INFO:lexedata:Found 100 different entries for your new ParameterTable.
     WARNING:lexedata:Some of your reference values are not valid as IDs: ['go to', 'rain (v)', 'sick, be', 'sleep (v)'].
 You can transform them into valid ids by running lexedata.edit.simplify_ids

 “Parameter” is CLDF speak for the things sampled per-language.
 In a StructureDataset this might be typological features, in a Wordlist the ParameterTable contains the concepts.
 We will ignore the warning about IDs for now.
+Because ‘parameters’ can have very different data types, the ParameterTable by default has a column that allows the specification of a distinct data type for each parameter.
+We don't need this for a word list, so we told the table adding tool to not add that column.

 Every form belongs to one language, and every language has multiple forms.
 This is a simple 1:n relationship.
 Every form has one or more concepts associated